Skip to content

 45. Who won boxing gold at Rome 1960 as “Cassius Clay”?
 (Hard)

 He converted to Islam and changed his name in 1964.
-His Games gold medal was famously thrown into the Ohio River, a story Ali told for decades, though biographers later questioned whether he lost it instead.
+His Olympic gold medal was famously thrown into the Ohio River, a story Ali told for decades, though biographers later questioned whether he simply lost it.
 He received a replacement medal at Atlanta 1996 when he lit the cauldron.

-46. Who is the only tennis player to win Games gold and the four majors in the same season?
+46. Who is the only tennis player to win Olympic gold and the four majors in the same season?
 (Hard)

 Answer: Steffi Graf.
 Seoul 1988.

-She won the Australian Open, French Open, Wimbledon, US Open, and the Seoul Games gold.
-The “Golden Slam” feat has never been repeated.
-Most fans guess Serena Williams or Federer; both fall short on the Games gold-and-slams-same-year combo.
+She won the Australian Open, French Open, Wimbledon, US Open, and the Seoul gold.
+The “Golden Slam” has never been repeated.
+Serena Williams and Roger Federer come up in the conversation, and both fall short on the gold-and-slams-same-year combination.

 47. What is Roger Federer’s best Olympic singles finish?
 (Medium)